Skip to main content

 Summary

 This project will quantify groundwater residence and travel times in Irish catchments to improve understanding of nitrate transport and support sustainable groundwater management.
 It combines multiple environmental tracers, including stable and radioactive isotopes, to trace water from recharge to discharge.
+The project also investigates the sources and transformation of dissolved inorganic carbon in Irish groundwater, examining how aquifer type and agricultural practices influence carbon cycling and buffering capacity using carbon isotopes to trace key biogeochemical processes.
 A nationwide isotopic map of the water cycle will be developed, alongside a citizen science network to enhance monitoring coverage and public engagement.
-The findings will inform policy and help assess the impact of land use and climate change on groundwater quality.
+The findings will inform policy and help assess the impacts of land use and climate change on groundwater quality.

 Funding Agency